davewragg/davewragg.github.io/books/tales-of-the-plains.md

 ### Praise for The Company of the Wolf

-_"Gritty, sharp, yet criminally funny!"_
+_'Gritty, sharp, yet criminally funny!'_
 Sunyi Dean, Sunday Times Bestselling author of THE BOOK EATERS

 _'Dave Wragg is one of my favourite writers because he is so bloody entertaining!
 The Company of the Wolf is no exception: it is full of whip-smart dialogue, brutal action and brilliant characters.
 It is barnstorming modern fantasy and not to be missed.'_